hashgraph/did-method/did-method-specification.md

 Appnet members subscribed to this DID topic shall store the DID document in their local upon receiving this message from a mirror.

 ### Read
-Read, or DID resolution, does not occur via HCS messages but rather directly against a node that has persisted the DID Document.
+Read, or DID resolution, does not occur via HCS messages but rather directly against a computer that has persisted the DID Document.

 How resolution of a DID into the corresponding DID Document occurs depends on whether the DID Document was submitted in encrypted or plaintext mode and, where resolution happens.